nci-training/NCI_data_training/docs/_build/html/_sources/_notebook/climate/climate.rst.txt

 .. _POT - Python Optimal Transport: https://github.com/rflamary/POT
 .. _mom_xtools - collection of xarray based analysis tools for MOM ocean model output: https://github.com/jbusecke/mom_xtools

-Community Forums
+CMIP community wiki
 --------------------------------------------

 NCI hosts a `CMIP community wiki page`_ for more information.
+This is the homepage for information and updates relating to the Coupled Model Intercomparison Project (CMIP) data and activities at NCI for use by the Australian climate science community.

 .. _CMIP community wiki page: https://opus.nci.org.au/display/CMIP/CMIP+Community+Home/